d9n/trypp.support/project/src/main/code/trypp/support/hook/README.md

 Usually, you will define a service with an empty constructor.
 However, you can also specify a delegating service, one whose constructor takes the previously registered service.
-In this case, `Hook` will pass in the previously registered service which you can use however you want.
+In this case, the new service will be passed in the previously registered service which you can use however you want.

 ```kotlin
 # TimestampLogger.kt